 2. Scalability and Flexibility

 Unlike traditional data centers, AWS offers unlimited flexibility and scalability.
 AWS’s cloud automation is one such tool that provides on-demand scaling.
 With this benefit, organizations are saved from planning their own infrastructure roadmap and seeing their potential failure.
+Furthermore, users of AWS applications also benefit from the low-cost migration services provided by Amazon, which ensures that the existing infrastructure can be moved seamlessly to AWS.

 Learn artificial intelligence course from the World’s top Universities.
 Earn Masters, Executive PGP, or Advanced Certificate Programs to fast-track your career.